-Updated: July, 2017Summary of common traffic laws in Wyoming – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: December, 2023Summary of common traffic laws in Wyoming – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Wyoming Highway Safety Program website.

 In Wyoming, the maximum speed limit for cars is 80 mph.
 The maximum highway speed for trucks is also 80 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Wyoming allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 1 months.
 Drivers can then get their intermediate license at 16.
-An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
-However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.
+An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.

 In Wyoming, drivers can obtain their full drivers license at the age of 16 years and 6 months.

 Wyoming requires you to renew your license every 4 years.

 Unlike most states, Wyoming does not increase the penalty for moving violations within an active work zone.

 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Wyoming, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.